JenjohnsJohn/flutter_weather_app/README.md

 ## Getting Started

-Follow these steps to get the app up and running:

-1. Clone the repository: `git clone https://github.com/Hamad-Anwar/Flutter-Weather-With-APIs-GETX-MVVM.git`
-2. Navigate to the project directory: `cd weather`
-3. Install dependencies: `flutter pub get`
-4. Run the app: `flutter run`

 ## API Integration

 The app integrates with a weather API to fetch weather data.
 The API key should be placed in the `lib/data/network/api_services.dart` file.
 You can obtain an API key by signing up on the weather service's website.